 Skip to Content

-See the Lubeck architecture
+See the incredible architecture

-Historic brick salt storehouses with lots of windows
+Historic brick salt storehouses with lots of windows.

-The centuries-old salt storehouses
+Centuries-old salt storehouses

 Although 20 percent of the city was destroyed during World War II, many of its historic buildings remained intact or were reconstructed.
 Three of our favorites were the Hospital of the Holy Spirit, the Holsten gate, and the salt storehouses.

-Medieval building with spires and clock, Lubeck's Hospital of the Holy Spirit
+Medieval building with spires and clock, Lubeck's Hospital of the Holy Spirit.

 The Hospital of the Holy Spirit with its five copper spires dates from the Middle Ages and is one of the oldest social institutions in Europe, caring for the sick and elderly from the time it was built through the 1960s.
-The Holsten gate is another amazing example of Lubeck’s Hanseatic architecture, dating from the 1470s.
-It’s impossible to visit Lubeck without seeing the imposing structure.
-Hundreds of years ago, it both welcomed visitors and protected the city.
+To get an even closer look, you can visit the interior to see its murals and “cubbyholes”–the tiny rooms where patients were treated–Tuesday through Sunday.

 Nearby are the red-brick salt storehouses constructed from the 1500s to the 1700s.
 They were important for storing salt, which was in high demand before refrigeration.
-Now, they are just really pretty to look at in their perch along the Trave river and remind us more of the stepped gabled roofs of Bruges or Amsterdam than architecture in other parts of Germany.
+Now, they are just really pretty to look at in their perch along the Trave river and reminded us more of the stepped gabled roofs of Bruges or Amsterdam than architecture in other parts of Germany.

 Visit Marienkirche

-Two of St. Mary’s massive bells where they crashed down in 1942
+St. Mary’s massive bells where they crashed down in 1942

-Statue of the devil
+Statue of the devil seated on a stone.

 The Devil, waiting patiently

-According to legend, when the first stones of St. Mary’s were laid, the Devil questioned the builders and was told the building would be a tavern.
-He was excited that the “sinful” place might help him recruit a few more souls, so he eagerly helped with construction materials for the building.
+Outside St. Mary’s is an unlikely figure who surprised us–the Devil.
+According to legend, when the church’s first stones were laid, the Devil questioned the builders and was told the building would be a tavern.
+He was excited that the “sinful” place might help him recruit a few more souls, so he eagerly helped with construction materials.

 As the structure was completed, the Devil realized that the building was meant to be a church, so he tried to destroy it, dropping a boulder near the church.
 Today, he sits there waiting for people to emerge from the wine bar in the Town Hall a few yards away.
 But the joke’s on him–the exit for the wine bar is on the opposite side of the building.

-Wander down Breitestrasse
+Wander down Breite Strasse

-People walking on pedestrian street lined with stores
+People walking on pedestrian street lined with stores.

-Breitestrasse, a main pedestrian shopping street in Lubeck, Germany
+Breite Strasse, a main pedestrian shopping street

 Stop for a snack at Café Niederegger

-Cake and drinks on a table
+Cake slices and drinks on a table.

 So many delicious choices at Cafe Niederegger